 Further, we and our product candidates are subject to extensive regulation by the FDA and comparable regulatory authorities in other countries governing, among other things, research, testing, clinical trials, manufacturing, labeling, promotion, selling, adverse event reporting and recordkeeping.
 Obtaining FDA and comparable foreign regulatory authority approval is a lengthy, expensive and uncertain process.
 If required regulatory registrations or approvals are delayed, denied, withdrawn, suspended or varied or if the regulatory authorities question the efficacy of our new small molecules as a treatment, such events are likely to have a material adverse effect on our business, results of operations, cash flows, financial condition and/or prospects.

-We have not tested any of our product candidates in clinical trials.
 Success in early preclinical studies or clinical trials may not be indicative of results obtained in later preclinical studies and clinical trials.